The Top 10 Most Expensive Dragon Ball Fusion World Manga Cards

 Average Price: $430

-A premier chase for serious collectors, FB05‑119 combines ultra‑limited scarcity with standout artwork: a Secret Rare alternate rendering of Son Goku set against the iconic backdrop of Planet Namek.
+A premier chase for serious collectors, FB05-119 combines ultra-limited scarcity with standout artwork.
+This is a Secret Rare alternate rendering of Son Goku set against the iconic backdrop of Planet Namek.
 Its rarity and evocative imagery make it a high-priority pick for both display collectors and players seeking a visually striking, historically resonant card.

 Average Price: $200